ErikThorsell/bump-semver-using-conventional-commits/README.md

 Bump your Semantic Version using Conventional Commits
 ===

-A Python CLI tool for calculating the Semantic Version based on a commit message and an existing SemVer.
+A Python CLI tool for calculating how to bump a Semantic Version based on a commit message.

-A tool like this shines when put in a trunk based workflow, where every commit on trunk is built (only once) and must be given a version.
-Since **the tool itself never modifies your git repository** you can safely use it both as part of your PR phase (answering the question: _If this PR is merged right now, what would the version be_?) and to inform your CI/build-system how to tag a new commit on trunk.

 ## Installation and Usage